Spirent/iTest-assets/Libraries/DUTs/Community/di_Juniper_JUNOS/README.md

 Argument | Description
 ------------ | -------------
 group_name | add group_name
-protocols | if set to anything but 'null', selected routing protocol settings will be displayed: e.g show configuration groups <group-name> protocols <rip/mpls/vrrp/ etc>
+protocols | if set to anything but 'null', selected routing protocol settings will be displayed:<br>e.g show configuration groups <group-name> protocols <rip/mpls/vrrp/ etc>
 output_modifier | adds |
-stay_in_context | Use 1 to remain in the current configuration context. in_context | command needs to be entered in "configuration" mode.
-Use 0 if you are not calling the procedure from the global configuration CLI context, 1 otherwise. logical_systems |
+stay_in_context | Use 1 to remain in the current configuration context. in_context | command needs to be entered in "configuration" mode. <br>Use 0 if you are not calling the procedure from the global configuration CLI context, 1 otherwise. logical_systems |
 ### set_groups
 set and delete groups

 Argument | Description
 ------------ | -------------
-in_context | command needs to be entered in "configuration" mode.
-Use 0 if you are not calling the procedure from the global configuration CLI context, 1 otherwise. unconfigure | used to delete groups.
+in_context | command needs to be entered in "configuration" mode. <br>Use 0 if you are not calling the procedure from the global configuration CLI context, 1 otherwise. unconfigure | used to delete groups.
 Set to anything except "null" in order to delete groups group_name | specify a group name protocols | set to anything except "null" in order to add "protocols" keyword and protocol name